zealtv/bop/README.md

 🐦 [esoteric musical notation](https://zeal.co/notebook/intermals/)
 🐦 scripting and sequencing

+# Requires
+Pd version 0.54.1 or greater

 ## Credits
-bop makes use of some of [these](https://github.com/MikeMorenoDSP/pd-mkmr) superb abstractions by [Mike Moreno](https://mikemorenodsp.github.io/).
+bop makes use of some of [these](https://github.com/MikeMorenoDSP/pd-mkmr) abstractions by [Mike Moreno](https://mikemorenodsp.github.io/).

+Other borrowed code credited in the patch.